No Recent Searches Found

 News of any change will undoubtedly raise questions, and we are committed to sharing progress updates for members at key points along the way.
 Members have an important voice in this merger, so there will be plenty of opportunities to learn more about this strategic combination and the benefits to members and employees.
 The process of integrating the operations of organizations will begin with an anticipated operational integration in 2027.

-No, there will not be any immediate changes in 2026.
-We’re still very early in the merger planning process, so we don’t expect any impacts to member accounts or routing numbers until later in 2026 or 2027.
-We are thoughtfully planning this and will communicate changes far in advance to all of you – our members.
+We’re still very early in the merger planning process, so we don’t expect any impacts on member accounts or routing numbers until later in 2026 or 2027.
+We are thoughtfully planning this and will communicate changes far in advance to all of you – our members – and support you through them.

 The following features, benefits and services will remain as they are, even after integration is completed: